slaneslane/django-settings/README.md

     pipenv install

+To run django commands from outside of virtualenv (development environment as default):
+[django extensions is installed in development environment only]

+    pipenv run python manage.py runserver_plus

 To get into virtualenv:

     pipenv shell

-To run django commands from outside of virtualenv:
+To run server in production environment from inside of virtualenv:
+[django extensions command runserver_plus is not available in production environment]

+    DJANGO_ENV=production python manage.py runserver

+or:

+    export DJANGO_ENV=production
-    pipenv run python manage.py runserver
+    python manage.py runserver

+To run test environment from inside of virtualenv:
+[django extensions command runserver_plus is not available in test environment] [special django test settings are available, like installed test related app: dummy_app]

+    DJANGO_ENV=test ptw

+or:

+    export DJANGO_ENV=test
+    pytest -v

 To exit virtualenv: